 During the first week of June bombarded Pantelleria and Lampedusa islands, in the Sicilian Channel, on 11 June supported the Pantelleria landings.

 Deployed in support of Operation "Husky", the Sicilian landings.

 Deployed in support of the Salerno landings, after the announcement of the Italian Armistice ferried troops to Taranto and in October moved to operate in the Aegean.

 7 Oct 1943

 The British light cruisers HMS Penelope (Capt.
 G.D.
 Belben, DSC, RN) and HMS Sirius (Capt.
 P.B.W.
 Brooking, DSO, RN) and the British destroyers HMS Faulknor (Capt.
 A.K.
 Scott-Moncrieff, DSO, RN) and HMS Fury (Lt.Cdr.
 T.F.
-Taylor, RN), north of Astipalea (Stampalia) in the Dodecanese, attacked a German convoy consisting of the auxiliary submarine chaser UJ 2111 (667 tons, former Italian Tramaglio), cargo Olympus (5216 GRT) and 7 MFPs, sinking all but one MFP.
+Taylor, RN), north of Astipalea (Stampalia) in the Dodecanese, attacked a German convoy consisting of the auxiliary submarine chaser UJ 2111 (667 tons, former Italian Tramaglio), cargo Olympus (5216 GRT) and 5 MFPs.
+All were sunk.
 On the return leg of the mission, the British were repeatedly attacked by German planes while transiting Karpathos Strait (Scarpanto).

 Left the Med for a short period of time to hunt down blockade runners in the Bay of Biscay.